You can make history as we build a party for US.

 If we challenge the behavior of another member, we try not to “call out” with blaming or shaming but instead “call in” with compassion, prioritizing our collective growth and understanding.
 We recognize that we are human and make mistakes, misjudgments, and missteps.
 We assume that our fellow organizers have good intentions and discuss issues one-on-one instead of calling each other out in public spaces.

 We support one another

 We respect our own boundaries and those of others.
 Feel free to take space for yourself.
 Respect when others may need space.
-If you feel that you have faced disrespectful behavior from another person, consider talking to them, but feel free to reach out to a member of the Regenerative Culture Circle of the Organizing Working Group if you need support and would prefer a mediator.
+If you feel that you have faced disrespectful behavior from another person, consider talking to them, but feel free to reach out to a member of the leadership.

 - Support: A person to talk to when you’re having a hard time with someone or feeling overwhelmed

 - Prevention: “I am concerned about this person’s behavior.”